 - Login to Backendless console, select your app and click the Data icon.

-- Click Save to create the column.
+- Click CREATE to create the column.

 Schema management includes a lot more tasks than just creating table columns.
 In the future posts we will be reviewing the following: